Table of Contents:

-Finding typosquatting websites and taking them down from the web is time-consuming and bundles resources you might better apply in other business areas of your company.
+Detecting typosquatting websites and taking them down from the web is time-consuming and bundles resources you might better apply in other business areas of your company.

-The same efficiency tradeoff applies for reporting and taking down typosquatting websites.
+The same efficiency tradeoff applies to reporting and taking down typosquatting websites.
 Going through the process manually is inefficient when dealing with recurring cases.
 Usually, a site is taken down within a few days but it can also take much longer when managing the case manually.

 Red Points offers a powerful and comprehensive impersonation removal solution that detects and prevents typosquatting attacks.
 Bot-powered search, self-improving detection through machine learning, and automatic enforcements prevent your business from being targeted by typosquatting websites.